mikegioia/libremail/sync/README.md

   Relative or absolute path for saving email attachments.
 Defaults to a local directory named `attachments`.

+### 3. Running the Diagnostic Tests

+You can run a test to see if the application is installed correctly, and that all dependencies and pre-requisites are met.
+To do that, run:

+    $> ./sync --diagnostic

+You can also use `-d` as a short flag.
+This will go through and check the database connection, that all paths are writeable, and some other tests and see if the sync script will run correctly.
+These tests are run in the background before any sync happens, but you can access them this way for more detailed information in the case that something is failing.

-### 3. Running SQL Migration Scripts
+### 4. Running SQL Migration Scripts

 Before you can start syncing, run the SQL database scripts:

     $> ./sync --update

+You can also use `-u` as a short flag.
 This will create all the SQL tables and run any other database operations.

-### 4. Install Composer Dependencies
+### 5. Install Composer Dependencies

 Download the vendor packages via composer: